Yediyurappa talks tough against state owned transport employees' stir | Politics

 The official said 54 buses were damaged allegedly by the employees.

-So far 72 FIRs have been registered in connection with the damage to 36 buses by 10 am today.
+So far, 72 FIRs have been registered in connection with the damage to 36 buses by 10 AM Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)